Last Roman Emperor: Catholic tradition

 The concept of the Great King features prominently in mystical and folk traditions, as well as writings of people thought to have been granted gifts of prophecy or special visitations by messengers from heaven (such as angels, saints, or Christ).
-The Great Catholic Monarch was very popular in popular folklore until the 18th century Enlightenment.
+The Great Catholic Monarch was very popular in folklore until the 18th century Enlightenment.
 He reappeared in 19th century prophecy when French legitimists believed that Henri, Count of Chambord, would be the new king.

 Marie-Julie Jahenny (1850–1941), also known as the "Breton" stigmatist, prophesied that Henry V, the Count of Chambord, was the chosen King.
 Despite his death, one of her predictions dated 1890 declares he is yet "reserved for the great epochs", i.e. the end of time.

 An 1871 book, Future Career of Napoleon, advocated Napoleon III's reign as Roman Emperor over a 'new ten-kingdomed Roman Empire'.

 The Catechism of the Catholic Church speaks only of Christ as the king who is to be manifested in "the last days".
 It speaks of this manifestation as associated by his recognition by "all Israel" and preceded by the Church's ultimate trial, "a religious deception offering men an apparent solution to their problems at the price of apostasy from the truth.
 The supreme religious deception is that of the Antichrist, a pseudo-messianism by which man glorifies himself in place of God and of his Messiah come in the flesh".
 It makes no mention of the coming of any Great Catholic Monarch, whether French or German or of any continent.

 The French writer and Traditionalist Catholic Yves Dupont has opined that the Great Monarch will have a restorationist character and that he will restore European Catholic royalty, destroy the power of heretics and atheists, and successfully convert many Muslims and Jews to the Faith.